hollyschinsky/phonegap-app-touchstonejs/README.md

 PhoneGap Sample App using ReactJS/TouchstoneJS
 ==============================================
 This sample app is an iTunes Media Finder app built with ReactJS and TouchstoneJS.
 TouchstoneJS is a mobile UI framework built on top of
 ReactJS/HTML5/CSS3 and Cordova.
-The sample allows you to search for songs, music videos or movies and preview them or open in iTunes.
+The sample allows you to search for songs, music videos or movies and preview them or open a result in iTunes.

 ### Built with
 1. ReactJS